stijn-dejongh/ars-rethorica/manuscript/book2chapter9.md

 [^^8_6]: Hom.
 Il.
 11.542 .
 Only the first verse is given in the received text of Homer; the second is not found in any of the mss.
 The reference is to Cebriones, a son of Priam slain by Patroclus.

-[^^8_7]: It has been suggested to insertIt has been suggested to insert μὴ before τυγχάνωσι : “if, although virtuous and worthy, they do not happen to possess such advantages.”
+[^^8_7]: It has been suggested to insert μὴ before τυγχάνωσι : “if, although virtuous and worthy, they do not happen to possess such advantages.”

-[^^8_8]: Or, “of which others happen to be unworthy.”Or, “of which others happen to be unworthy.”
+[^^8_8]: Or, “of which others happen to be unworthy.”